Parathyroid cancer (cancer of the parathyroid glands)

 You may have further tests to see if there are signs the cancer has spread outside the parathyroid glands.

 CT (computerised tomography) scan

 A CT scan takes a series of x-rays that build up a three-dimensional picture of the inside of the body.
 The scan is painless and takes 10–30 minutes.
-CT scans use a small amount of radiation, which will be very unlikely to harm you and will not harm anyone you come into contact with.
+CT scans use a small amount of radiation, which is very unlikely to harm you and won’t harm anyone you come into contact with.
 You will be asked not to eat or drink for at least four hours before the scan.

 You may be given a drink or injection of a dye, which allows particular areas to be seen more clearly.
 For a few minutes, this may make you feel hot all over.
 If you are allergic to iodine or have asthma you could have a more serious reaction to the injection, so it’s important to let your doctor know this beforehand.